Cartagena, Colombia: Viceregal era: 1717–1811

 The 18th century began poorly for the city economically, as the Bourbon dynasty discontinued the Carrera de Indias convoys.
-However, with the establishment of the Viceroyalty of New Granada and the constant Anglo-Spanish conflicts, Cartagena took on the stronghold as the "gateway to the Indies of Peru".
+However, with the establishment of the Viceroyalty of New Granada and the constant Anglo-Spanish conflicts, Cartagena took on the role of the "gateway to the Indies of Peru".
 By 1777, the city included 13,700 inhabitants with a garrison of 1300.
 The population reached 17,600 in 1809.

 In 1731, Juan de Herrera y Sotomayor founded the Military Academy of Mathematics and Practice of Fortifications in Cartagena.
 He is also known for designing the Puerta del Reloj starting in 1704.

 1741 attack

 Siege of Cartagena de Indias of 1741, where Spanish Empire forces of 2,800 men, commanded by Blas de Lezo, defeated the British fleet and armies of 23,600 soldiers under Admiral Edward Vernon.
 The failed siege was decisive for the victory of the War of Jenkins' Ear, and allowed the Spanish Crown to maintain economic dominance in the Caribbean until the Seven Years' War.

 Starting in mid-April 1741, the city endured a siege by a large British armada under the command of Admiral Edward Vernon.
-The engagement, known as Battle of Cartagena de Indias, was part of the larger War of Jenkins' Ear.
+The engagement, known as the Battle of Cartagena de Indias, was part of the larger War of Jenkins' Ear.
 The British armada included 50 warships, 130 transport ships, and 25,600 men, including 2,000 North American colonial infantry.
 The Spanish defense was under the command of Sebastián de Eslava and Don Blas de Lezo.
 The British were able to take the Castillo de San Luis at Bocachica and land marines on the island of Tierrabomba and Manzanillo.
 The North Americans then took La Popa hill.

 Following a failed attack on San Felipe Barajas on 20 April 1741, which left 800 British dead and another 1,000 taken prisoner, Vernon lifted the siege.
-By that time he had many sick men from tropical diseases.
-An interesting footnote to the battle was the inclusion of George Washington's half brother, Lawrence Washington, among the North American colonial troops.
+By that time, he had many sick men from tropical diseases.
+An interesting footnote to the battle was the inclusion of George Washington's half-brother, Lawrence Washington, among the North American colonial troops.
 Lawrence later named his Mount Vernon estate in honor of his commander.

 During this era, José Ignacio de Pombo thrived as merchant.